ghadn/28211134_ghadeer_fvq_2021/README.md

-# MODULAR PROGRAMME COURSEWORK ASSESSMENT SPECIFICATION
+# MODULAR PROGRAMME COURSEWORK ASSESSMENT

 Programming Task 1:
 This programming task focuses on using Python to calculate a set of standard statistical measures for a given dataset using built-in functions and data structures ONLY.